zain4849/TrafficSign-Image-Classification/README.md

 streamlit run app.py
 ```

-The application will open in your default web browser at `http://localhost:8501`.
+The application will open in your default web browser at `http://localhost:8501` or the appropriate url provided by the local system.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request